mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

     - `|a|` - magnitude of a vector
     - `a ⊗ b` - tensor product of two vectors or tensors

+Additionally, the [@MP-UNITS] library knows the expected quantity character for each quantity.
+Thanks to that, it prevents the user, for example, from providing a scalar representation type for force or a vector representation for power quantities.
+This additionally improves the compile-time safety of the library by ensuring that quantities are created with proper quantity equations.

 # Safety Pitfalls